openssl/openssl/doc/designs/quic-design/quic-tls.md

 QUIC requires the use of a TLS extension in order to send and receive "transport parameters".
 These transport parameters are opaque to the `QUIC_TLS` object.
-It does not need to use them directly but instead simply includes them in an extenstion to be sent in the ClientHello and receives them back from the peer in the EncryptedExtensions message.
+It does not need to use them directly but instead simply includes them in an extension to be sent in the ClientHello and receives them back from the peer in the EncryptedExtensions message.
 The data to be sent is provided in the `transport_params` argument.
 When the peer's parameters are received the `got_transport_params_cb` callback is invoked.